Chuck Panama: Career

 Panama began his career in journalism at the International News Service.
 He subsequently worked in public relations for Harry Brand at 20th Century Fox.
 He represented celebrities like Faye Dunaway, Elvis Priestley, Henry Fonda, and Elizabeth Taylor.
 He was a publicist for The Simpsons and M*A*S*H.

 Panama received the Les Mason Award from the International Cinematographers Guild in 1990.

 Personal life and death

-With his wife Gerry, Panama had a son and two daughters.
+With his wife Gerry, Panama had a son, Craig Panama and two daughters, Cindy Panama and Carrie Panama Requist.

 Panama died on May 13, 2018, at the Motion Picture & Television Country House and Hospital in Woodland Hills, Los Angeles.
 He was 93.